Building an inclusive environment

 From inclusion surveys and unconscious bias training to internal global employee networks and engagement initiatives, we seek to understand the needs, and hear the voices, of all our people.

-Women are key to shaping the future of the digital economy, whether in technology, business, or client-facing roles.
+Women are a key part to shaping the future of the digital economy, whether in technology, business, or client-facing roles.
+We promote gender equality and inclusion for all, offer mentoring and tailored training programs and provide support at key moments in professional and personal lives.
+Read more on our progress towards our commitments.

 In the UK, for example, we have signed the Race at Work Charter from Business in the Community, an organization dedicated to responsible business.
-While in the US, we have created the Inclusion Leadership Advisory Council to promote the representation and advancement of black, Hispanic, and Asian employees globally.

 Capgemini is part of Valuable 500, a global network of CEOs committed to advocating for more capability inclusion.
 We are committed to embed accessibility by design for our digital tools and workplaces, and increase workforce representation of people with disabilities and neurodivergence through recruitment, sub-contracting, and encouraging self-disclosure.

 Globally we are expanding our CapAbility and NeuroAbility Employee Network Groups, now in 11 countries and growing – to connect and support employees with disabilities, neurodivergence, mental health, long term health conditions, care givers and allies.
-Through these networks and training we aim to increase awareness on disability and neurodiversity.

 Capgemini facilitates a safe environment that respects all sexual orientations and gender identities: lesbian, gay, bisexual, trans, and queer along with their allies.
 Since 2007, we have been expanding our OUTfront global employee network, whose mission is to provide a forum for education and awareness supporting the professional growth and recognition of LGBT+ people.
 OUTfront currently operates in 26 countries.